 There are ways to safely and effectively increase velocity that do not require you to excessive push past your physiological limits.
 I’ve written about this in the past and if you are a parent, coach or athlete you should read this article about how baseball players can enhance performance while reducing injuries.

 To summarize, I don’t think Tommy John injury rates in general are going to slow down, as I don’t think any of the above factors are going to change anytime soon.
 If what I wrote above is correct, we should see Tommy John surgies increase even more over the next decade.
 Remember, what we are seeing now is the summation of the last 10+ years of players career.
+At the MLB level, the damage is already done.

 I hate seeing all the articles in the media asking about why injuries continue to rise despite the greater focus on injury prevention.
 It’s not the medical teams fault.
 It’s not the strength coach’s fault.
 It’s not the players fault.
-It’s the nature of baseball right now.
+It’s the culture of baseball right now.